asudekonuk/Data-Analysis-Libraries-with-Python/README.md

 # Data-Analysis-Libraries-with-Python

-During teaching I have produced some Google Colab resources for Data Science workshops.
+During teaching process, I have produced some Google Colab resources for Data Science workshops.